PACE with C# (.NET)

 export ANTHROPIC_API_KEY="sk-ant-..."4 — Write a C# sprint plan

-days: - day: 1 theme: "Notification domain model and channel abstraction" stories: - title: "INotificationChannel interface and domain entities" acceptance_criteria: - "INotificationChannel has SendAsync(Notification, CancellationToken) method" - "Notification record has Id, RecipientEmail, Subject, Body, and Channel properties" - "NotificationStatus enum has Pending, Sent, Failed values" - "Domain entities have no external dependencies (no EF Core, no HTTP)" - "dotnet test exits 0 with at least 3 passing unit tests" out_of_scope: - "Email sending implementation" - "Webhook HTTP calls"
+stories: - id: story-1 title: "INotificationChannel interface and domain entities" status: pending acceptance_criteria: - "INotificationChannel has SendAsync(Notification, CancellationToken) method" - "Notification record has Id, RecipientEmail, Subject, Body, and Channel properties" - "NotificationStatus enum has Pending, Sent, Failed values" - "Domain entities have no external dependencies (no EF Core, no HTTP)" - "dotnet test exits 0 with at least 3 passing unit tests" out_of_scope: - "Email sending implementation" - "Webhook HTTP calls"

-- day: 2 theme: "EmailChannel implementation with retry logic" stories: - title: "SmtpEmailChannel with polly retry policy" acceptance_criteria: - "SmtpEmailChannel implements INotificationChannel" - "Retries up to 3 times with exponential backoff on transient errors" - "Unit tests mock ISmtpClient; no real SMTP calls in tests" - "dotnet test exits 0"
+- id: story-2 title: "SmtpEmailChannel with polly retry policy" status: pending acceptance_criteria: - "SmtpEmailChannel implements INotificationChannel" - "Retries up to 3 times with exponential backoff on transient errors" - "Unit tests mock ISmtpClient; no real SMTP calls in tests" - "dotnet test exits 0"

-- day: 3 theme: "WebhookChannel and NotificationService orchestration" clearance_day: true stories: - title: "HttpWebhookChannel and NotificationService" acceptance_criteria: - "HttpWebhookChannel sends POST with JSON payload and HMAC-SHA256 signature" - "NotificationService.SendAsync() routes to correct channel by Notification.Channel" - "Integration test uses WebApplicationFactory; mocks external HTTP" - "dotnet test exits 0"5 — Run Day 1
+- id: story-3 title: "HttpWebhookChannel and NotificationService" status: pending acceptance_criteria: - "HttpWebhookChannel sends POST with JSON payload and HMAC-SHA256 signature" - "NotificationService.SendAsync() routes to correct channel by Notification.Channel" - "Integration test uses WebApplicationFactory; mocks external HTTP" - "dotnet test exits 0"5 — Run Day 1

 cd pacepython pace/orchestrator.py --day 1What FORGE does with C#